risx3/rishabhnimje.github.io/_posts/2019-09-12-emojinator.md

 ## In this project

+In this project, we will create our data set of emojis that can be created through hand gestures.
+We will collect hundreds of image samples for particular emoji.

-Also, this project is implemented in Python 3.7.
+This project is implemented in Python 3.7.

-And, libraries used are-
+And, the libraries used are-

 1. Numpy
 2. Pandas